 The Zoma Mattress is $750 in a queen size mattress and comes with free shipping, a 100-night sleep trial, and a 10-year warranty.

-Significantly less expensive than our two first options, the Vaya mattress aims to be a comfortable and supportive mattress for budget shoppers.
+Less expensive than our two first options, the Vaya mattress aims to offer high-quality sleep for those shopping on a budget.
 Whereas the Amerisleep and the Zoma were three layers, the Vaya is only two.
-But the materials are still high-quality CertiPUR-US® certified foam and the mattress is still backed by an impressive sleep trial and warranty.
+But the materials are still high-quality, CertiPUR-US® foam.
+The mattress is also still backed by an impressive sleep trial and warranty.

 The first layer of Vaya is their breathable comfort foam that works to contour to your body.
-This isn’t memory foam (and this is what allows the Vaya to be so affordable) but uses the right mixture of density and firmness to create a comfortable sleeping surface.
+This isn’t memory foam, which is what allows the Vaya to be so affordable.
+But it offers the perfect mixture of density and firmness.

 The second layer is Vaya’s pressure-relieving support.
 This sturdy layer works to support your weight and shape.